What Are the Top Ways for Tech Companies & Entrepreneurs to Move to Canada?

 Applicants holding this type of work permit may be eligible for permanent residence through the Express Entry program or their respective Provincial Nominee Programs.

 In order to qualify for this type of work permit, applicants must demonstrate the following:

 - Business in Canada: Applicants must have an incorporated business in Canada that is actively engaged in business or that is nearly operational.

 - Strong Financials: applicants must demonstrate financial ability to commence business in Canada and compensate employees accordingly.

 - Business Plan: the applicants must present a strong business plan that clearly outlines the significant benefit factors such as creating a viable business in the technology industry that employs (or will employ) Canadian workers, provides the economic stimulus.
 The applicants should also demonstrate a unique background or skill set that will improve business viability.

 There’s no denying that Canada deserves a close look from tech entrepreneurs searching for a place to launch their business.
 Canadians are welcoming, accepting and inclusive, and the country, for the most part, has been built on the idea that strength comes from diversity.
 This makes Canada a very attractive place for people and families to live and do business.

 Global tech companies and entrepreneurs can also consider other immigration programs to launch their businesses in Canada.

-The Sobirovs team of immigration lawyers are very experienced in the programs above.
-They have helped many clients to benefit from the immigration flexibilities that Canada offers.
+The Sobirovs team of immigration lawyers is very experienced in the programs above.
+They have helped many clients to benefit from the immigration flexibility that Canada offers.
 We probably can help you, too.
 Contact us to find out more about your business immigration options by completing this simple form today!